You are currently browsing through the 2016 news archive. Click here for the latest news.

 • Allie booked and shot a film about friendship and hope.
 More details to come.

 • Allie wrapped pick-up shots for Second Service.
-Set in 1966, the entire movie was filmed on location on a popular tennis court in L.A.
+Set in 1966, the entire movie was filmed on a popular tennis court in L.A.

 • Three of Allie's plays were selected for Samuel French Bookshop's first-ever Summer Shorts Series and had staged readings in Hollywood: